 An introduction to microorganismsthe bacteria, viruses, and fungi; the

 usefulness of microorganisms in nature

 and manufacturing; pathogenesis and

 immunity.
 Consideration of each major

 infectious disease with respect to its

 causative agent, characteristics, diagnosis, transmission, and prevention.
 Four

 lectures and one laboratory per week.

-Prerequisites: Demonstrated algebra
+Prerequisites: Demonstrated algebra proficiency of MATH 096 or equivalent

-proficiency through the completion of

-secondary-school Algebra II or MATH

-096.

 plus